prodo-dev/snoopy/packages/ui/README.mdx

 Snoopy will detect most exported components automatically.
 If you find any that are missing, add `// @snoopy` above the export line to display/preview/visualize it (and let us know so we can detect it in the future).
+If you want Snoopy to ignore your component, put the `// @snoopy:ignore` tag above the export line.

 For pure components, you don't need to do anything else.
 If your component requires props to be passed in, you will need to define examples.